 Today I’m sharing a fun project that I created for my Fall Decor!
-I made some cute Book Page Pumpkins.
-I was inspired to make these after seeing the ones that Heather from At the Picket Fence made!
+I made some cute farmhouse style Book Page Pumpkins.
+I got the inspiration to make these after seeing the ones that Heather from At the Picket Fence made!
 I did my own spin on them, mine are a little more sparkly, no surprise there, I’m sure by now you guys know that I love glitter!

-I used a Pumpkin from the Dollar Store for this project.
-Here are the Supplies that I used…
+I just used some of those cheap foam Pumpkins from the Dollar Store for this easy craft project, it’s lightweight and appears to be made out of some kind of foam.
+Here are the craft Supplies that I used…

 - Paint (I used Annie Sloan Chalk Paint)

 - Book (If you don’t have one already, buy one at the dollar store, thrift store, or yard sale)

 - Mod Podge Matte

 - Stick (Just an old Twig from your yard will do!)

 - Glitter ( I used German Glass Glitter)